 Before this trip to South America I didn’t have an appreciation of Chile’s major regions and incredibly diverse ecosystem.
 In addition to a long coastline, geography includes the Andes Mountains, islands, archipelagos, volcanoes, glaciers, deserts, rivers, fiords, and lakes!
 Having traveled about halfway down the country, it continues to amaze, and I learn something new every day.

 Yesterday I joined a group for a river tour.
 Our boat, Reina Sofia, departed from Schuster Pier near the Riverside Market in the early afternoon.
 We passed small islands and navigated through portions of eight rivers that surround Valdivia in Chile’s Region de los Rios.
 The strikingly beautiful area is densely forested and at times the rivers seemed more like lakes.
 We saw black-necked swans and many other birds.
 At certain points different rivers crossed paths creating a change in the color of the water.
 In one area salt and fresh waters joined.

 The rivers we cruised included:

 The Islands are:

 Our group of about 50 was mostly Chilean, Argentinean, and Bolivian.
 I’ve been feeling lackluster for a few days and the River tour was upbeat.
 Our Mapuche guide spoke mostly Spanish covering a vast amount of information in a short period of time.

-I asked for English commentary and he obliged by giving me an abbreviated version.
+I requested English commentary, and he obliged by giving me an abbreviated version.
 He was knowledgeable about the area’s history, folk tales, and superstitions.

 Valdivia is about 550 miles south of Santiago, near the mouth of the Valdivia River, the port of Corral on the Pacific Ocean, and the confluence of the Calle-Calle and Cruces Rivers.
 German immigrants settled in Valdivia in the 1850s, bringing their European culture and customs.